 I can do no better than let you watch Bruce Feiler’s presentation on building happy families.
 Oh, how I wish I had seen this when I was bringing up my son.
 It would have SO reduced all our stress levels.

 If you and your partner have very different ways of dealing with your offspring, you are potentially making life more stressful for each other.
 This will help…

 You’re unlikely to be able to eliminate all stresses in your marriage or relationship.
 However, since relationship problems are one of the biggest causes of stress, I’m sure you’ll agree that it makes sense to deal with them.

 Instead of hoping and wishing, why not get some counselling?
 It’ll be a relief to be able to talk things through with someone completely independent.
-I am in a sense only next door - just a phone call away.
+Help is just a phone call, email or text away.

 Nothing lasts forever in life – not the good times and not the bad times.
-I know that you can work towards resolving the issues and keep chipping away at the stress in your relationship.
+I know that with some good relationship advice you can work towards resolving the issues and keep chipping away at the stress in your relationship.